TalhaAhmed2000/Digital-Literacy-Survey-App/README.md

 The folder `lumsdlapp` contains the following:

 - `R` &#8594; contains the neccessay dependancies for the app
+- `app.R` &#8594; contains the R-code for the shiny app.
+Any changes to the app can be done through here and would dynamically render if the app is deployed live.
 - `cookies.csv` &#8594; Monitors the cookie assignment of unique users (see **app.R** for more details)
 - `script.sql` &#8594; Contains the sql script from which the DB reads from
 - `dlappDB` &#8594; The database connected to SQlite script `script.sql` stores the responses.